 “I’ve used the Footprint calculator in a mix of classes—undergrad and graduate and an ecology class for non-majors—to get students to think about how they impact the globe and its ecosystems.
 It’s very useful.
 Most people I know who teach ecology use it in some way.”

 JOHN CALLAWAY, Professor and Graduate Program Director for MS in Environmental Management, University of San Francisco

 We have been working with World Wildlife Fund for more than a decade to support its mission: To stop the degradation of our planet's natural environment, and build a future in which people live in harmony with nature.

 Footprint and Biodiversity

-Every two years, Global Footprint Network, WWF, and the Zoological Society of London publish the Living Planet Report, the world’s leading science-based analysis on the health of our planet and the impact of human activity.
+Every two years, WWF publishes the Living Planet Report, the world’s leading science-based analysis on the health of our planet and the impact of human activity.
 Global Footprint Network has collaborated with WWF on the biennial Living Planet Report since 2000.
-The 2016 report shows that humanity’s overexploitation of ecological resources is directly contributing to a 67 percent plunge in wild vertebrate populations forecast for the 50-year period ending in 2020.
+The 2020 report shows that the over-exploitation of ecological resources by humanity has contributed to a 68 percent plunge in wild vertebrate populations from 1970 to 2016.

 “When I was working on the earliest environmental conventions to protect ecosystems, it was clear that to succeed we had to bring back nature into people’s minds and hearts.
 But in spite of our efforts, and impressive successes, we have not succeeded enough.
 Ecosystems are becoming ever more strained, yet we run our economies as if it doesn’t matter.
 This is why I am so taken by the simple yet powerful approach the Ecological Footprint offers any of us, from young people all the way to finance ministers.
 This is why I believe in Global Footprint Network’s work, and invite you to join it.”